orange-cloudfoundry/gobis/README.md

 #### Tips

-By setting groups it will allow others middleware to find groups for the current user by using [context groups](https://godoc.org/github.com/orange-cloudfoundry/gobis/proxy/ctx#Groups)
+- By setting groups it will allow others middleware to find groups for the current user by using [context groups](https://godoc.org/github.com/orange-cloudfoundry/gobis/proxy/ctx#Groups)
+- If you use bcrypt more the cost will be higher more it will take time to test a password against it and will increase response time

 ### Casbin